Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Density of the Limit Measure

 The following identity holds when $x$ is in a neighborhood of infinity

 Indeed, by Proposition~\ref{p213}, the $j$-th moment of $\mathbf{m}^{\kappa}$ is given by

-where the integral is along a small circle centered at $1$.
-Then the identity~\ref{eq:solveSt} follows from the same computation as in the proof of Lemma 4.1 in~\cite{bk}, by performing an integration by parts and a change of variable from $z$ to $u$.
+where the integral is along a small counterclockwise contour winding once around $1$.
+Then the identity~\eqref{eq:solveSt} follows from the same computation as in the proof of Lemma 4.1 in~\cite{bk}, by performing an integration by parts and a change of variable from $z$ to $u$.